Rclarkeweb/Rclarkeweb/README.md

 :woman_technologist: &nbsp; I'm @rclarkeweb
 :computer: &nbsp; I currently work as a Web Developer
 :seedling: &nbsp; I'm learning Python & some of its libraries
-:eyes: &nbsp; I’m interested in learning about the cloud :cloud:
+:eyes: &nbsp; I’m interested in learning about the cloud
 :dart: &nbsp; Aspiring Software Developer or QA Tester
+:mag: &nbsp; Looking for a Junior Software Developer or Cyber Security role
 <br/>

 ## :postbox: &nbsp; Contact